Thomas Rowe (Catherine Hayes building)

 The Sydney Open tour will take in the past, present and future of this important site – from early origins and Aboriginal artefacts dating back 8000 years, to the original asylum and gravesites, Royal Family visits (1867 and 1881), its military hospital period (1916–53), and its conversion to a state hospital (1953) and later a teaching hospital (1962).
 Sydney Open visitors will also see the only hyperbaric unit in a NSW hospital, and visit the Nelune Cancer Centre, opened in 2016.
 The tour ends in the original Edmund Blacket building where we will unveil future plans for the redevelopment of the Prince of Wales Hospital precinct.

 Leanne (Lulu) Zalapa is founding CEO of the Prince of Wales Hospital Foundation, and an Associate Professor of Industry at the UTS Faculty of Health.
 Before becoming CEO, she was a nurse at the hospital and has devoted her life to healthcare, including her time living in Spain.
 As CEO, and with the generous support of patrons and donors, Leanne has raised $40 million for the hospital since the Foundation incorporated in 2004.
 Her current mission is to raise millions more for the new acute care facility that underpins the hospital redevelopment.

 This tour has a capacity of 25 people per session.

-Please arrive 20 minutes prior to the tour start time and wear comfortable enclosed shoes suitable for walking more than a kilometre.
-Lift access to all areas.
-Wheelchair access to all areas.
-Storage is limited.
-The tour takes place in a hospital, so no blocking of hallways, stay with the group and don’t wander off.
+Guests must arrive 20 minutes prior to the tour start time and wear comfortable enclosed shoes suitable for walking more than a kilometre.

 Food & drink available